 Broken Nose / Nasal Fracture

 What we normally call a “Broken Nose” is a crack or fracture to one, or both of the nasal bones.
 These bones are small and oblong shaped.
+They are the thinnest bones in the body and the most often fratured.
 The size of these bones vary with the individual.
-Coming together at the center top of the nose, they form the “bridge” of the nose.
-Just below the “bridge” is the septum, which is not a bone but cartilage that separates the nose into sides.
+Coming together at the center top of the nose, they form the top of the “bridge” of the nose.
+The lower part of the “bridge” is the septum, which is not a bone along the nasal dorsum but cartilage that separates the nose into sides.

 A fractured nasal bone is most often the result of a sudden blunt impact.
 Since the nose is out there, protruding from the face, it is a common facial injury.
 A mild fracture may only result in minimal swelling and a brief nosebleed.
 It is quite possible that you won’t even be aware of the break.
-That is, unless there is deformity to the nose alignment.
+That is, unless there is deformity to the nose alignment which could change the shape of the nose or your ability to breathe well.

 A severe fracture will be much easier to notice.
-The nose is usually deformed.
-There is a much greater nose bleed.
-Possibly one, or both of the nostril passages are blocked, with air flow problems caused by a deviated septum.
+The nose is usually deformed appearing.
+There is generally a much greater nosebleed.
+Possibly one, or both of the nostril passages could be blocked, with air flow problems caused by a deviated septum or valve collapse.

 Treating a Broken Nose / Nasal Fracture